 1. What information may be collected?

-During your use of a Service (whether as a registered or unregistered user), you may provide us with personal information, such as your name and e-mail address, or other information that could be used to identify you as an individual or allow someone to contact you, as well as any information associated with such information (collectively, “Personal Information”).
-Personal Information includes both things that specifically identify you (like your real name) and things that don’t specifically identify you, but might be connected back to you (like the IP address of your computer or the device identifier of your smartphone).
+During your use of a Service (whether as a registered or unregistered user), you may provide us with personal information, such as your name, e-mail address, phone number, city and state (or region), information provided in emails to us, or other information that could be used to identify you as an individual or allow someone to contact you, as well as any information that relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, to you (collectively, “Personal Information”).
+Personal Information can be collected directly from you or indirectly as described below.

-When using our Services from a mobile device (a “Mobile Service”), you may share the geographic location of your device with us.
+When using our Services from a mobile device (a “Mobile Service”), you may share the geographic location of your device with us if you have consented to location services generally through your device’s settings or accepted our request for geolocation access.
 Your device location may be transmitted to us whenever a Mobile Service is running (even if you are not actively using the Mobile Service or it is running in the background on your device).
 Your device may continue to transmit its location to us until you change your device settings.

 If you set your device not to transmit location information to us, certain features of our Services may not be available or their functions may be limited.
 For example, you will have to manually enter a location when conducting a search.
-You should also know that turning off location sharing only prevents your device from sharing its precise location.
-Your network service provider may still provide general location information (based on access points you’ve connected to, for example).
-The information provided varies by network service provider.
-You should check with your network service provider to find out what information is provided and if there are ways for you to limit it.
+Service Usage Information.

 2. How is your information used?

-We or our service providers may use the information we collect from or about you to perform the following functions:
+We or our service providers may use the Personal Information we collect from or about you to perform the following functions:

 - administer our Services and your account with us;